essentialsofparallelcomputing/Chapter2/README.md

    Requires Valgrind and a C99 standard C compiler

-   Change into the Listing1 directory
+   Change into the Listing3 directory

    Run the valgrind test with

+      cd Listing3
       make
       valgrind --leak-check=full ./test 2